fingerprintjs/fingerprintjs-pro-angular/README.md

 # FingerprintJS Pro Angular

 FingerprintJS Pro Angular is an easy-to-use Angular library for **[FingerprintJS Pro](https://fingerprintjs.com/)**.
-Example of usage is located in the [src](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/src) folder.  **This package works with FingerprintJS Pro, it is not compatible with [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).** You can learn more about the difference between FingerprintJS Pro and open-source FingerprintJS in the [official documentation](https://dev.fingerprintjs.com/docs/pro-vs-open-source).
+An example usage is located in the [src](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/src) folder.  **This package works with FingerprintJS Pro, it is not compatible with [open-source FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).** You can learn more about the difference between FingerprintJS Pro and open-source FingerprintJS in the [official documentation](https://dev.fingerprintjs.com/docs/pro-vs-open-source).

 ## Table of contents